dannyzheng159/dannyzheng159/README.md

 </h1>

 <p align='center'>
-  ⚡ A fullstack engineer from New York.
+  ⚡ A software engineer from New York.
 </p>

 <p align='center'>
-🌱 I am currently learning Next.js!
+🌱 At the moment, I'm deep into learning Next.js and utilizing it to craft my portfolio.
+Stay tuned for further developments!
 </p>

 <br>